blublinsky/qiskitplayground/README.md

 If PVC is not defined, an internal Pod disk is used.
 Note that without PVC all the notebooks will dissapear after the pod is deleted.
 If a PVC is used, all notebooks are stored there and will survive redeployment.

+Exposing operator UI, depends on where it runs - plain vanila kubernetes or openshift.
+Function [`func GetClusterType`](controllers/qiskitplayground_controller.go) is doing this based on on discovery client.
+See this [article](https://developers.redhat.com/blog/2020/01/22/why-not-couple-an-operators-logic-to-a-specific-kubernetes-platform/) for details.
+If you use Fabric8 APIs, the same can be done using code similar to [this](https://github.com/fabric8io/kubernetes-client/blob/master/kubernetes-examples/src/main/java/io/fabric8/kubernetes/examples/CRDExample.java)

-Exposing operator UI, depends on where it runs.
-If running on OpenShift, a [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) is created for Playgrond.
+If running on OpenShift, a [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) is created for Playground.
 If it is vanilla kubernetes, by default a [ClusterIP](https://rtfm.co.ua/en/kubernetes-clusterip-vs-nodeport-vs-loadbalancer-services-and-ingress-an-overview-with-examples/) type service is created, and in order to expose a service to user, you need to run `port-forward` on this service or define an `Ingress` for it.
 This works for `MiniKube` or `Kind` kubernetes servers.
 Many of the cloud provider based kubernetes, for example EKS, GKE and Azure support `LoadBalancer` type service.
 For this type of service, a corresponding load balancer will be created automatically and ingress creation is not required.
 Defining loadbalancer parameter in the CR will create a loadbalancer service instead of cluster IP

 ````
 apiVersion: "qiskit.ibm.com/v1alpha1"